guylyons/alanadao.com/readme.md

     npm install && bower install
     gulp serve

-After packages have installed, use the Grunt CLI to watch for changes.
+After packages have installed, use the Gulp to watch for changes.

 # Gulp CLI
 Watch for changes